Mikejo5000/vsts-docs-pr/docs/tfvc/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md

 3. To view a file and see the code-blocks that have comments, or to edit a file, go to the **Comments** section.
 In the **Files** sub-section, open the shortcut menu for the file and choose either **Compare (Read-Only)** or **Edit File**.

-4. When you and the other reviewers finish responding to each other’s comments and you are ready to close the review, click **Close Review**, and then choose either:
+4. When you and the other reviewers finish responding to each other's comments and you are ready to close the review, click **Close Review**, and then choose either:

     -   **Complete** to indicate that the review is finished.